Skip to content

 What year was Snake released on Nokia?

 Snake was first released on the Nokia 6110 in 1997.
-The game was programmed by Taneli Armanto, a Finnish software engineer working at Nokia.
-The Nokia 6110 launched in December 1997 and was the first phone to include the Snake game.
-Within a few years, Snake became available on virtually every Nokia handset, making it the default mobile gaming experience for hundreds of millions of people worldwide throughout the late 1990s and early 2000s.
+The phone launched in December of that year with Snake as one of three pre-installed games.
+Within a few years, Snake shipped on virtually every Nokia handset, making it the default mobile gaming experience for hundreds of millions of people through the late 1990s and 2000s.

 Which Nokia phone first had the Snake game?